wouterbeek/prolog_rdf/README.md

 ```

 The list has been asserted using the RDF linked lists notation.
-RDF and XSD datatypes are used for the non-list elements, and nesting for the list elements:
+RDF and XSD datatypes are used for the non-list elements and nesting is used for the list elements:

 ```prolog
 ?- rdf_print_graph(list_test, [abbr_list(false)]).